-We just got back from a fun weekend in Fallon, which is a small town an hour east of Reno Nevada.
-It’s a place we normally would have driven right through, but as you know, we’re all about finding hidden gems and great local spots.
-We were so excited when Visit Fallon invited us out for a weekend adventure.
-Sand dunes, whiskey tasting, caves, and great company.
-Can’t beat that!
+We just got back from a fun weekend in Fallon, which is a small town an hour east of Reno, Nevada.
+It’s a place we usually would have driven right through, but as you know, we’re all about finding hidden gems and great local spots.
+We were excited when Visit Fallon invited us out for a weekend adventure.
+Sand dunes, whiskey tasting, caves, and great company are hard to beat!

 1. Grimes Point

-This archaeological site is only a short hike away to a panoramic view of the valley.
-Plus, you can also find a lot of Native American rock art and petroglyphs.
+This archaeological site is only a short hike away, and it offers a panoramic view of the valley and many Native American petroglyphs.

 2. Hidden Cave

-You can find Hidden Cave right down the street from Grimes Point.
-This is a unique cave because it shows an archeological dig frozen in time.
-The BLM gives free public tours of the cave on the second and fourth Saturdays each month, but double check the site to see the most up-to-date schedule.
+Hidden Cave is right down the street from Grimes Point.
+This unique cave shows an archeological dig frozen in time.
+The BLM gives free public tours of the cave on the second and fourth Saturdays of each month.
+Find out more info here.

 3. Sand Mountain